This Week in Petroleum History, September 4 – September 10

 September 10, 1879 – Chevron founded in California

-Chevron Corp. began in 1879 when the Pacific Coast Oil Company acquired the California Star Oil Works, which has made the first major oil discovery in California.
+Chevron Corp. began in 1879 when the Pacific Coast Oil Company acquired the California Star Oil Works, which had made the first major oil discovery in California.

-As the future major oil company grew over the century, it’s downstream retail operations added more than a dozen service station logos – including Standard Oil Company of California’s red-white-and-blue chevron; the Texaco Company red star; the orange disc of Gulf Oil; and the Unocal 76 logo.
+As the future major oil company grew over the century, it’s retail outlets added dozens of service station logos – including Standard Oil Company of California’s chevron, the Texaco red star, the orange disc of Gulf Oil, and the Unocal “76” logo.

 “Driller Alex Mentry succeeded in striking oil in Pico No. 4, despite rattlesnakes, wasps, mud and underbrush,” he adds.
 This well launched California as an oil-producing state.

 By 1880, Pacific Coast Oil had built California’s largest refinery, with a capacity of 600 barrels of oil a day, at Point Alameda on San Francisco Bay.
 In 1906, Pacific Coast Oil became part of the Standard Oil empire until it was divested in 1911.
 Standard Oil (California) became Socal in 1926.
 Chevron U.S.A. acquired Gulf Oil in 1984 and merged with Texaco in 2001.